 - a.
 No fertilizer shall be applied to the vegetation or soils located within 50 feet of the delineated wetlands or water bodies.
-Slow or controlled release fertilizer, as defined by the NH Department of Environmental Services, may be used up to 25 feet from the delineated wetland or water body.
+Between 25 and 50 feet from the delineated wetland or water body, slow or controlled release fertilizer, as defined by the NH Department of Environmental Services, may be used.
 No chemicals, including pesticides or herbicides of any kind, shall be applied to ground, turf or established vegetation within 50 feet of the delineated wetland or water body, except if applied by a licensed horticultural professional. - 3.
 In all cases where the Wetland Conservation District is superimposed over another zoning district in the Town of Mason, the more restrictive regulations shall apply. - 4.
 Wetland areas may be used to satisfy minimum lot areas provided that at least one and one-half acres per lot exist that can fulfill all state standards for sewage disposal and water supply.
-For onsite septic tank and leach field systems, this shall include both a primary and secondary leach field location. - 5.
+For on-site septic tank and leach field systems, this shall include both a primary and secondary leach field location. - 5.
 There shall be no net increase in peak flow or overall volume of stormwater runoff in the Wetland Conservation District as a result of any development, in accordance with "Stormwater Management and Erosion and Sediment Control for Urban and Developing Areas in New Hampshire", DES, RCCD, 1992, and Chapter ENV-Ws 415 of the "NH Code of Administrative Rules.
 Calculations shall be based on 25-year storm events.